Nicked639/learngit/readme.txt

 Git tracks changes of files.
 Git To Github.
 Xixi
-a new add add s
+a new add add s  s
+try again